 - Temptation to spend: Another negative we see with store cards is the temptation to buy more.
 Stores aren’t giving out cards and coupons to be nice; it’s a strategic business decision.
 They hope that by giving you a few perks, you’ll come to their store and blow your budget once you see all the great things they have for sale.

 - Better deals elsewhere: As Stacy mentioned in the video, there are credit cards offering sign-up bonuses good for a free plane ticket, a reward that could be a better deal than 15 percent off one day’s purchases.
 So when you’re offering up your signature, be sure you’re getting as much for it as possible.
 (Check out: “How to Play the Credit Card Rewards Game, and Win.”)

 The bottom line

 So back to the original question: Should you apply for a store credit card?
 In the past, we’ve told you the answer is no.

-However, if you there’s a store you shop at regularly and a card gets you an extra discount, it may make sense.
+If you there’s a store you shop at regularly and a card gets you an extra discount, it may make sense.
 But be sure you follow these two rules:

 - Buy only what you would purchase if you didn’t have the card.
 No extra trips just because there is a “cardmember only” sale.